BostonGlobe/news-apps-docs/standalone-app/README.md

-# apps.bostonglobe.com
+# Standalone app (in-progress of being updated)

-Standalone projects driven by data or multimedia.
+Standalone projects driven by data or multimedia that live on apps.bostonglobe.com

 ## Setup
 To be used as an extension to [globe graphic template](https://github.com/russellgoldenberg/globe-graphic-template).
 Follow the basic setup and then run `make app`.